|Nutritional Guidelines (per serving)|

 Put the 3 thick cucumber slices in a cocktail shaker (a jar with a screw-top lid works very nicely as a stand-in).
 Use a muddler or a wooden spoon to muddle, or crush, the cucumber slices a bit to bring out more of their flavor.

 Put the top on the cocktail shaker (or jar).
 Shake and shake and shake.
 Seriously, shake vigorously for at least 30 seconds (this may seem like a long time).
 You're not just mixing the ingredients, you're melting some of the ice into the cocktail to soften its edges and blend the flavors.

 Strain the mixture into a martini glass (or vessel of your choice).

 - Add a grind or two of freshly ground black pepper (it adds a lovely bit of heat to the cool cucumber, as well as a floral note to the final cocktail).

-Include few fresh green herbs in the shaker (mint, thyme, or basil are slam-dunks here, chervil is an unexpected twist, and dill, if used sparingly, is tasty, too).
+- Include a few fresh green herbs in the shaker (mint, thyme, or basil are slam-dunks here, chervil is an unexpected twist, and dill, if used sparingly, is tasty, too).

 - Garnish with a twist of lemon or lime.